-- It often provides the ability for a donor to make a larger gift than they would otherwise be able to make.
+- It often provides the ability for a donor to make a larger gifts.

-- Planned giving offers a number of potential tax befits, both now and in the future
+- Planned giving offers a number of potential tax befits

 - Some options allow the donor to receive additional discretionary funds today in exchange for a future gift.

 - Most options allow the donor to receive recognition for their gift during their lifetime.